membrane-io/docs/src/content/docs/features/creating-programs.md

 for any reason, you can do so by right clicking on its name in the Navigator and selecting `Stop`.
 A program must be stopped in order to delete it.

-Currently, when a program is stopped and started again **it's state will be lost**.
-Membrane can resume stopped programs but this functionality is currently not exposed in the IDE.
+Currently, when a program is stopped and started again **its state will be lost**.
+Membrane can resume stopped programs, but this functionality is currently not exposed in the IDE.
 Let us know if you need to restore the state of a stopped program and we'll do it for you.
 Keep in mind that this might not be possible if a program has been stopped for too long.

-Once a program is stopped, it's files will remain in the Navigator under the `NOT RUNNING` section.
+Once a program is stopped, its files will remain in the Navigator under the `NOT RUNNING` section.
 From there you can redeploy it if you want.

-You can permanently delete these files from the context menu.
+You can permanently delete these files from the right-click context menu.

 :::danger
 When you stop a running program, its state will be lost.
 Let us know if you need to restore.